makc2299/PythonChessEngine/README.md

 # PythonChessEngine
 A chess application with a graphical interface and the ability to play both against the player (on the same computer) and against the computer.
+Implemented all standart chess rules.

 ![image](https://user-images.githubusercontent.com/44743531/161577543-081d6e2d-9be2-48d1-8f16-517b3fbd7afd.png)